tdwg/tcs2/docs/terms/index.md

 		</tr>
 		<tr>
 			<td>Comments</td>
 			<td><p>This term may be used for taxonomic rank designations that are not in the controlled vocabulary that is used.
-Implementations can decide for themselves if it makes more sense to use this term on a TaxonConcept object or a TaxonName object, or both.</p></td>
+Implementations can decide for themselves if it makes more sense to use this term on a Taxon Concept object or a Taxon Name object, or both.</p></td>
 		</tr>
 	</tbody>
 </table>